KhaNguyen-Q/KhaNguyen-Q/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on: A Unity-based slot machine game with custom payout logic, animations, and bonus modes.
-- 🌱 I’m currently learning: Applied machine learning, Data structures, and Operating systems.
+- 🌱 I’m currently learning: Applied machine learning, Computer Systems Design, and Operating systems.
 - 👯 I’m looking to collaborate on: Embedded systems engineering, communication-networking tools, or interactive software projects.
 - 🤔 I’m looking for help with: Optimizing game performance and scalable software architecture.
 - 💬 Ask me about: C#, Python, RTL digital design, Unity development, or network configuration.